 Last year we were able to get two new replacement trees- lovely white blossomed cherries-through the wonderful work of Treetime, an Edinburgh and Lothian Greenspace Trust initiative to do just this work of redressing the net loss of trees in Edinburgh.
 We made sure they were regularly watered throughout the Spring and Summer and they are thriving.

-Now we are looking forward to six more replacement trees to be planted by March!
+This year six more replacement trees were planted in March!
 This is thanks to both a grant awarded from Scotland Loves Local and to Treetime again, who agreed to match fund the grant and carry out the work.
 We are very grateful to both.
 It is not an easy job, digging out old stumps and avoiding damaging utilities!

-We will be getting three beautiful white blossomed cherries (Sunset Boulevard) and three white blossomed, red fruiting, lovely autumn foliage Hawthorns (Crataegus X prunifolia Splendens).
+We now have three beautiful white blossomed cherries (Sunset Boulevard) and three white blossomed, red fruiting, lovely autumn foliage Hawthorns (Crataegus X prunifolia Splendens).